kathanner/water-filters/ReadMe.md

 * Reverse Osmosis
 * Distillation

-To read more, please visit the CDC's website: https://www.cdc.gov/healthywater/drinking/home-water-treatment/water-filters/step3.html
+To read more, please visit the CDC's website: <a href="https://www.cdc.gov/healthywater/drinking/home-water-treatment/water-filters/step3.html" target="_blank">https://www.cdc.gov/healthywater/drinking/home-water-treatment/water-filters/step3.html</a>

 Additionally, the World Health Organization (WHO) states that Turbidity at 4 NTU and above is visibly contaminated.
 They recommend that large municipal water suppliers achieve a Turbidity sample result of 0.5 NTU before disinfection and ideally average a result of 0.2 NTU or less.

-You can read the latest guidelines for drinking water here: https://www.who.int/water_sanitation_health/publications/drinking-water-quality-guidelines-4-including-1st-addendum/en/
+You can read the latest guidelines for drinking water here: <a href="https://www.who.int/water_sanitation_health/publications/drinking-water-quality-guidelines-4-including-1st-addendum/en/" target="_blank">https://www.who.int/water_sanitation_health/publications/drinking-water-quality-guidelines-4-including-1st-addendum/en/</a>

 ## Primary Regulated Contaminants by California Regions

-The California census data shows 10 regions in the state (https://census.ca.gov/regions/).
+The California census data shows 10 regions in the state (<a href="https://census.ca.gov/regions/" target="_blank">https://census.ca.gov/regions/</a>).
 In this dataset considering records from 2010 to 2020 only, Orange County and San Diego did not have any regulated contaminate data.
 So, this model focuses on the following regions:

 * Superior California
 * North Coast